UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson02/content_part5.rst

-The first half of this lesson presented logging as a direct evolution to print statement debugging: a logging statement is like a print statement that can be hidden, or have extra information attached to it, or can be sent to somewhere other than the console.
+The first half of this lesson presented logging as a direct evolution to print statement debugging: a logging statement is like a print statement that can be hidden, or have extra information attached to it, or can be sent to somewhere else other than the console.

-Debugging your code with an interactive debugger is another thing entirely; although both practices help you answer the same question of what's going in in your code, interactive debugging is not at all like inserting print statements.
+Debugging your code with an interactive debugger is another thing entirely; although both practices help you answer the same question of what's going in your code, interactive debugging is not at all like inserting print statements.

 Interactive debugging allows you to run the Python interpreter